2023 Mississippi State Bulldogs baseball team

 The 2023 Mississippi State Bulldogs baseball team represented Mississippi State University in the 2023 NCAA Division I baseball season.
 The Bulldogs played their home games at Dudy Noble Field.

 Previous season

-In 2022, the Bulldogs finished 26–30, 9–21 in the SEC to finish in last place in the West, one of the worst seasons in recent history.
+In 2022, the Bulldogs finished 26–30, 9–21 in the SEC to finish in last place in the West.
 The Diamond Dawgs were coming off winning a national championship the year before.
-The Mississippi State baseball looks to turn things around from last year, and once again, make it back to Omaha.